KnowOneActual/web-health-scanner/README.md

 ## About The Project

-This tool bundles multiple free APIs and open-source tools to give you a "360-degree" view of a website's health.
+This tool bundles multiple free APIs and open-source tools to give you a "**360-degree**" view of a website's health.
 It's designed to be run as a single command, collecting and organizing reports on performance, security, SEO, and network configuration.

 The goal is to create a simple, free tool that anyone can use to get a deep-level analysis of their site without needing multiple paid accounts or running many different manual tests.

+***

+## 💡 Project Philosophy: The Evolution of a Scanner

+The development of Site-Checkup is a perfect example of why **technical flexibility** is vital in building good software.
+The project started small, focusing on simple **web scraping** to gather data.
+However, that original design proved insufficient for creating a reliable and secure tool.

+It became clear that relying on fragile custom scraping and brittle subprocess calls presented three major, unavoidable challenges:

+* **Instability:** Scraping logic breaks easily whenever a target website's HTML changes.
+* **Incompleteness:** I couldn't gather deep, validated metrics (like Lighthouse scores) without moving to official **APIs**.
+* **Security Risk:** Heavy reliance on external command-line tools and unchecked user input created high-severity **vulnerabilities**.

+To make the project fundamentally better and more reliable, a **strategic pivot** was necessary.
+I realized that a truly robust tool needed to prioritize stability and security over the initial design.
+This journey confirmed that I needed to be able to pivot and be flexible from the original design to make something ultimately better.

+### Key Learnings & Improvements

+This pivot resulted in significant architectural upgrades, leading to the stable **v1.0.2** release:

+* **From Scraping to Libraries/APIs:** I replaced fragile custom parsing with calls to stable APIs (Google PageSpeed) and robust Python libraries (`webtech`, `dnspython`, `requests`, `BeautifulSoup`) to gather data.
+* **Best Security Practices:** The code underwent a comprehensive audit to implement defenses against critical vulnerabilities:
+    * **Server-Side Request Forgery (SSRF) Mitigation:** I implemented host resolution validation to block the scanner from being used to attack internal/private networks.
+    * **Path Traversal (PT) Mitigation:** I secured user-supplied file names to prevent arbitrary file writing.
+    * **Insecure XML Parsing:** I adopted the secure `lxml` library to prevent XML External Entity (XXE) and Denial of Service attacks.
+* **Prioritizing Stability:** After the security fixes, I focused on resolving critical runtime bugs, such as XML parsing errors and SSL timeouts on CDN targets, confirming that all components now run reliably.

+***

 ## Features (Checks Performed)